starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 HDP 2.4.This will install almost all of the currently available Hadoop services onto a single stand-alone VM.

 In my case, I wanted the ability to deploy Hadoop in Azure on Linux VMs of any size of my choosing and to be able to control the entire deployment of Hadoop and Hadoop related services using Apache Ambari.
-The reason I wanted to go to this level of effort was so that I could learn Hadoop all the way from an Administration standpoint to Development.
+The reason I wanted to go to this level of effort was so that I could learn Hadoop from the standpoint of both an Administrator and a Developer while being able to manage a Hadoop Cluster as a single or multi-node deployment.

 ## Introduction to Apache Amabri